intel-lab-lkp/linux/Documentation/virt/kvm/arm/fw-pseudo-registers.rst

     highest PSCI version implemented by KVM and compatible with v0.2)
   - Allows any PSCI version implemented by KVM and compatible with v0.2 to be set with SET_ONE_REG
+  - Returns -EINVAL for a version below v1.1 on a protected VM (see Documentation/virt/kvm/arm/pkvm.rst)
   - Affects the whole VM (even if the register view is per-vcpu)

 * KVM_REG_ARM_SMCCC_ARCH_WORKAROUND_1: